domosekai/shadowsocksr-libev/README.md

        [--manager-address <addr>] UNIX domain socket address
                                   only available in server and manager mode

-       [--executable <path>]      path to the executable of ss-server only available in manager mode
+       [--executable <path>]      path to the executable of ssr-server only available in manager mode

        [-v]                       verbose mode

 notes:

-    ss-redir provides a transparent proxy function and only works on the Linux platform with iptables.
+    ssr-redir provides a transparent proxy function and only works on the Linux platform with iptables.

 ```

 ## Advanced usage

-The latest shadowsocks-libev has provided a *redir* mode.
+The latest shadowsocksr-libev has provided a *redir* mode.
 You can configure your Linux-based box or router to proxy all TCP traffic transparently.

     # Create new chain
     root@Wrt:~# iptables -t nat -N SHADOWSOCKS
     root@Wrt:~# iptables -t mangle -N SHADOWSOCKS

-    # Ignore your shadowsocks server's addresses
+    # Ignore your shadowsocksr server's addresses
     # It's very IMPORTANT, just be careful.
     root@Wrt:~# iptables -t nat -A SHADOWSOCKS -d 123.123.123.123 -j RETURN